frumania/aws-alexa-hana-playground/README.md

-# Welcome to the Alexa HANA playground
+# Welcome to the SAP HANA playground for Alexa

 This repository is meant as guided walkthrough to create interactions between **Amazon Alexa** and **SAP HANA**.
 It is currently divided into three parts